chan-bigdata/project-website/_posts/2026-08-25-beyond-top-k-building-search-confidence-guardrails-for-agentic-ai-with-opensearch.md

 - Top-K retrieval is not sufficient for agentic AI, because it always returns results even when nothing relevant exists.
 - Better retrieval (hybrid search, RRF, reranking) improves ranking but does not provide an "I don't know" signal.
-- The Confidence Layer of Quantify, Threshold, Abstain fills the gap between retrieval and action.
+- The confidence layer of quantify, threshold, and abstain fills the gap between retrieval and action.
 - Thresholds should be query-type and intent-aware; a single static cutoff does not hold across query classes.
 - Graduated abstention (act, caveat, clarify, escalate, hard abstain) helps prevent cascading errors at the source.
 - OpenSearch supports the building blocks natively: normalization processors, min_score for hybrid queries, script_score/function_score, agentic search, and reranking via ML Commons.